Fig. 1a: A wide view of the office. Photo by Aris Noutsos.

 The relations between the Dodecahedron, Icosahedron and the Kepler-Poinsot polyhedra are displayed in Fig. 5 below.
 The vertical scale indicates the density.
 Duality is given by the two-sided golden arrows.
 For each face of a polyhedron, there is a perpendicular line from the centre of the dual polyhedron to its vertex; for each edge of a polyhedron, the dual polyhedron has a perpendicular edge.
 The duality operation transforms the face of a polyhedron into the vertex figure of its dual.

 There are two ``stellation'' operations, that extend the faces of a particular polyhedron.
-The first, edge stellation, extends the edges of the faces in the same direction until they meet again, this is illustrated by the blue arrows.
+The first, edge stellation, extends the edges of the faces (obviously in the same direction, but both ways) until they meet again, this is illustrated by the blue arrows.
 This can only start from polyhedra with pentagonal faces.
 The second operation, Greatening, replaces a face with a larger one of the same kind in the same plane; this is displayed by the green arrows.
 Both operations conserve the number of faces and their planes; therefore all polyhedra derived from the Dodecahedron (Great dodecahedron, Small stellated dodecahedron and Great dodecahedron) have 12 faces, as their names indicate.
 They represent the full set of stellations of the Dodecahedron; the model in Fig. 11b is useful to see how they can be derived geometrically by the process of extending the planes of the faces.
 The Great icosahedron, being a greatening of the Icosahedron, has 20 triangular faces.
 It is the only of the 59 stellations the Icosahedron that is regular.

 In Fig. 5 we also present the faceting, or ``conservation'' operations, which as we describe below are the duals of the stellation operations.
 The solid red lines indicate faceting with conservation of edge arrangement: Indeed, the Great dodecahedron has the same edge arrangement as the Icosahedron, and the Great icosahedron has the same edge arrangement of the Small stellated dodecahedron, as can be seen in Fig. 4.
 The dashed lines in Fig. 5 indicate faceting with conservation of the vertex figure.
 Both the solid red lines and the dashed lines imply conservation of the vertex arrangement, which all faceting operations must obey by definition.